TitoMoi/servihelper/README.md

 ## What cannot be done or implemented?

-Multiwork is not possible, as sensitive data cannot be uploaded to cloud environments.
+Diferent actors working at the same time is not possible, as sensitive data cannot be uploaded to cloud environments and keep being free.

+But, they can work exporting the app data from actor one and importing in the app of the actor two.

 ## ¿Can I distribute it?